Caleb-Wishart/signal-display/README.md

 You can also enable the use of rich text formatting in the mod settings to update any rich text item within the message.
 To get the amount of a rich text item it must be immediately followed by a pair of square brackets `[]`, for example `[item=iron-place][]`.
 You can have as many rich text items as you want in the message.

 Only displays that are on active surfaces will be updated.
-Under the context of the mod, an active surface is one any surface that a player is currently viewing.
+Under the context of the mod, an active surface is any surface that a player is currently viewing.

 ## Examples